PaulChase/git-fine/README.md

-## A React App that automatically generates beautiful portfolios from your github username
+## A React App that automatically generates Beautiful Portfolios with just your github username